-Finger lock applied with hanbo
+Finger lock applied with hanbo |

-An armed samurai (Kyoshi Rob Watson, 8th dan) wearing
+An armed samurai (Kyoshi Rob Watson, 8th dan) wearing armor at the 2009 Utah Gassuku in East Canyon. |

 Today we recognized two general categories of jujutsu: (1) Koryu (ancient) traditional jujutsu which was designed to defend against armed samurai with or without armor, and (2) modern Gendai jujutsu that favors self-defense applications used in sport and modern combat martial arts.
 Many Gendai schools lack lineage and traditions (i.e., Brazilian jujutsu).
-Then there are arts, such as Juko Ryu jujutsu, that would have been at home on any Japanese battlefield
+Then there are arts, such as Juko Ryu jujutsu, that would have been at home on any Japanese battlefield.

 In both old style and modern jujutsu, atemi is important.
 Before one can effectively throw an attacker, the aggressor’s balance should be disturbed.
 In Arizona we find (thanks to a questionable grant - after all we did not need some government research project to tell us what we already know in Mesa and Gilbert in the East Valley of Phoenix) people sweat more than in any other state.
 To grab and throw someone in Arizona is much more difficult than in Wyoming (where it is dry and cold), simply because sweaty people are slippery and difficult to grasp.
 But then again, in Wyoming, throwing someone while standing on ice or snow may not be the best idea.